roberthopman/roberthopman.github.io/_posts/2023-01-01-how-to-upgrade-a-ruby-on-rails-application.md

 - Assess if upgrading the gems is possible via: <https://railsbump.org/> for an overview of rails versions and their compatibility with ruby versions: <https://www.fastruby.io/blog/ruby/rails/versions/compatibility-table.html>
 - Assume there are a range of tools that enable or block upgrading, such as: automated tests, test coverage, continuous integration, application code security vulnerability analysis, code best practices checking and code style consistency rules.
 - Assume the handful of critical business processes are covered by tests.
 They are usually not, so run the tests.
 Detect failures early and often.
 - If the tests are not covering the handful of critical business processes, run the application manually and test the handful of critical business processes manually.
+Think about happy paths, edge cases, and error handling.
 Decide for additional tests if needed.
+- Parts that could be considered:
+  - Web application
+  - Mobile application
+  - API endpoints
+  - Background jobs or tasks
+    - Manual
+    - Scheduled
+  - Middleware
+  - Supporting pages like: admin dashboard, status page

 - Upgrade the Ruby version.
 Could be in small steps or big steps, depending on factors.
 Use rbenv/RVM/asdf to manage multiple ruby versions, download the version, change version in the Gemfile, and run `bundle update`.
 - Run necessary checks, like the test suite and/or manually test the handful of critical business processes.
 - Upgrade the Rails version, test the application doesn't work anymore as required for the handful of critical business processes.
 Implicitly, this means you need to fix it.